 Respiratory ill-health is linked directly to the high concentrations of airborne dust and spores in stables where traditional forage (hay) and bedding (straw) are provided.
 Every equine veterinary expert or professional we have ever consulted and nearly every knowledgable owner we have surveyed over the past twenty years has told us that this is the most important priority in their choice of bedding for the horses they care for.

-Our conclusion from the survey results is that, if respiratory disease and hoof problems are the most widespread health problems that afflict horses in the winter, then providing a dust free, supportive, naturally hygienic bedding is a sensible precaution that will help you and your horse avoid these threats – and the box rest that follows them.
+Our conclusion from the survey results is that, if respiratory disease and hoof problems are the most widespread health problems that afflict horses in the winter, then providing a low dust, supportive, naturally hygienic bedding is a sensible precaution that will help you and your horse avoid these threats – and the box rest that follows them.